robrwo/Plack-Middleware-EmulateOPTIONS/README.md

 # SUPPORT FOR OLDER PERL VERSIONS

-Since v0.3.0, the this module requires Perl v5.14 or later.
+Since v0.4.0, the this module requires Perl v5.20 or later.

+Future releases may only support Perl versions released in the last ten years.

-If you need this module on Perl v5.10, please use one of the v0.2.x versions of this module.
+If you need this module on Perl v5.14, please use one of the v0.3.x versions of this module.
 Significant bug or security fixes may be backported to those versions.